About the South of Scotland

-Defined by rolling hills and vast, open landscapes, Midlothian and the Scottish Borders invite visitors to take the time to roam and discover Scotland’s spirit at their own pace.
+Defined by rolling hills and vast, open landscapes, the South of Scotland invites visitors to take the time to roam and discover Scotland’s spirit at their own pace.

-Telling the stories of the past and present, and celebrating the distinct personality of their people, Midlothian and the Scottish Borders have now joined forces.
-Find two multi-facetted areas that turn your expectation of Scotland on its head.
+Telling the stories of the past and present, and celebrating the distinct personality of their people, Midlothian, Scottish Borders and Dumfries and Galloway have now joined forces.
+Find three multi-facetted areas that turn your expectation of Scotland on its head.
 A new kind of Scottish adventure starts here.

 Bordering on city limits, it’s hard notice when you’re leaving Edinburgh and arriving in Midlothian.
 As part of Scotland’s central belt, and forming the Lothians together with West Lothian and East Lothian, the area lies less than 6 miles from the capital and enjoys fantastic access from every direction.